-- The District set the 2019 tax rate at \$0.0781 per \$100 of assessed valuation. - The Total Assets at the close of the most recent period were \$10,749,135. - The debt principal and interest paid was in the amount of \$186,640. - During the year, the General Fund Total Expenses were \$2,416,479 less than the \$7,823,636 generated in revenues from taxes, contract revenues, and other sources. - The District continued to offer employees the option of Copay or Health Savings Account (H S A) Medical Insurance Plans. - The District continued to provide a 401(a) Retirement Plan and the existing 457(b) Plan to give employees better opportunities to prepare for retirement.
+- The District set the 2020 tax rate at \$0.0781 per \$100 of assessed valuation. - The Total Assets at the close of the most recent period were \$12,995,010. - The Debt Service paid was in the amount of \$189,132. - During the year, the General Funds Total Expenses were \$2,127,821 less than the \$7,910,475 generated in revenues from taxes, contract revenues, and fees. - The District continued to offer employees the option of Copay or Health Savings Account (H S A) Medical Insurance Plans. - The District continued to provide a 401(a) Retirement Plan and the existing 457(b) Plan to give employees better opportunities to prepare for retirement.

-The District collected over \$1.7M in Sales and Use Tax to help in the overall operations of the District.
+- The District established a 501(c)9 VEBA Trust to provide a Post-Employment Healthcare Plan benefit to all full time personnel to be used for medical expenses after separating service from the District. - The District collected over \$1.5M in Sales and Use Tax to help in the overall operations of the District.